Please view in landscape orientation

 Automate speech-to-text typing and transcription

-Help teachers create professional quality individualised audio resources, using text-to-speech, for visually disabled and dyslexic students
+Help teachers quickly and easily create quality individualised audio resources for visually disabled and dyslexic students

-Help teachers create professional quality individualised reading resources, using speech-to-text, for hearing-disabled students
+Help teachers quickly and easily create quality individualised reading resources for hearing-disabled students

-Automatically transcribe your lessons into text for visually disabled and dyslexic students using speech-to-text
+Automatically transcribe teacher lessons into text for visually disabled and dyslexic students

 A 4-hour hands-on course

 Consisting of one 45-minute introductory webinar and two 95-minute workshop webinarsBased on extensive international and Australian research

 Feedback from participants in the 2020 course indicated that those who studied the course in a collaborative group reported exceptionally high achievement of their course goals.

 We strongly recommend you complete the course as part of a group of 3-4 colleagues.

 If you aren’t able to join with colleagues in a group we recommend you accept our offer to link you at no extra cost into a 3-person Zoom group of teachers who have similar education interests to yours.